RagnarB83/ash-documentation/docs/module_freq.rst

 #########################################

 Some QM programs have analytical frequencies implemented and the ASH interface may support requesting the calculation of the analytical Hessian and reading Hessian back.
-Currently analytical frequencies are supported in the QM codes: **ORCATheory**
+Currently analytical frequencies are only supported in the QM codes: **ORCATheory** and **CFourTheory

 An analytical Hessian calculation is requested by the AnFreq function that takes fragment and theory as necessary arguments: